Frequently Asked Questions

-A. To contribute online, you may donate here.
+A: Click here for information on donating online or via check.
 Each contribution to Girl Rising impacts girls and the community around her – her siblings, teachers, parents, leaders and beyond.
 Our work promotes the need to invest in girls and boys equally, proving the great possibilities when girls are supported and providing tangible ways to take action and get involved.

 Some examples of what donations support include:

 - Production of mass media public service announcement campaigns, distributed in areas where girls' rights are severely limited

 - Re-enrollment programs for hundreds of out-of-school girls and boys in our program regions